 The biology concentration can lead to a number of rewarding careers, as well as graduate or medical school.
 Salaries can range from $60,000 per year for those involved in teaching to $85,000-$100,000 per year for professionals in radiation biology and pathology.

-Graduates of this program have also attended Arcadia University, Binghamton University, Marywood University, Neumann College, Northeastern Illinois University, UC Davis, and the University of Scranton for graduate studies.
+Graduates of this biology program have attended Arcadia University, Binghamton University, Marywood University, Neumann College, Northeastern Illinois University, UC Davis, University of Florida, University of Scranton, and Virginia Commonwealth University for graduate studies.

-Other graduates have been employed by Nutrisystem, Old Dominion University and Sanofi Pasteur.
+Other graduates of the biology program have completed fellowships at the USDA and National Institute of Health, and are employed by Nutrisystem, Old Dominion University, University of California, Sandiego and Sanofi Pasteur.